jaca230/RP_pico_W_board_remote_controller/README.md

 ## Installation

+### Board Files
+Upload the board files to your pico following the README on the [board files github page](https://github.com/jaca230/RP_pico_W_board_interface)

+### Dependencies
 To use the Pico Board Remote Controller, you need to install the following Python dependencies:

-### Dependencies

 - **requests**: For HTTP communication when using Wi-Fi mode.
 - **pyserial**: For serial communication when using the serial mode.